Our research goal is to understand the neural circuits & computations that underlie predictive processing in the brain

 VISION

-Our vision is to understand the circuit mechanisms and computations that allow the brain to process prediction signals.
-We strive to apply our findings to the treatment of psychiatric disorders such as schizophrenia and autism, as well as motor disorders.
+Our vision is to understand the circuit mechanisms and computations that allow the brain to predict the world.
+We strive to apply our findings to the treatment of psychiatric disorders such as schizophrenia and autism, as well as motor disorders, in which predictive processing is impaired.

 QUESTIONS